dreamcatcher-tech/jest-ai/README.md

 The appraiser should give some reasoning back, which can serve as feedback to the AI to try again with some modified responses.
 When a human sees an AI stuck in a loop, it should be able to free it with very little effort.

 Bot mode and workbench mode - change the prompt, break out with a hotkey.
-Lets you change the system message part way thru a chat and have it reload the whole chat agian.
+Lets you change the system message part way thru a chat and have it reload the whole chat again.
 This lets sessions be generated and prompts manually altered, or chat focus altered to be different